Little Bighorn Battlefield

 Custer’s Lookout: From the ridge on your right (east), Custer watched Reno’s attack underway in the valley.
 He also saw, for the first time, a portion of the enormous Indian village in the valley, perhaps the largest gathering of Plains Indians ever seen.
 The estimated 1,000 lodges held approximately 7,000 people; at least 1,500 were warriors.
-In this vicinity Custer sent back the first of two messengers with orders for Captain McDougall and the pack train to reinforce him.
+In this vicinity, Custer sent back the first of two messengers with orders for Captain McDougall and the pack train to reinforce him.
 From here Custer’s five-company battalion continued marching northward, trying to locate the upper end of the village.
 The marble marker honors Vincent Charley, farrier of Company D, who was killed in this area during Reno’s retreat.

 Weir Point: Late on the afternoon of June 25, Capt.
 Thomas Weir led his company to this hill, where he was soon joined by other companies of Reno’s command.
 Although heavy firing had been heard earlier, only dust and great numbers of Indians moving on the hills to the north could be seen.
 The Indians soon spotted the cavalry on Weir Point and attacked, pushing Reno and Benteen back to their first position on the bluffs.

-Medicine Tall Ford: At this point the Little Bighorn River’s low banks and shallow depth offered Custer his first opportunity to cross into the Indian village.
+Medicine Tall Ford: At this point, the Little Bighorn River’s low banks and shallow depth offered Custer his first opportunity to cross into the Indian village.
 Indian accounts indicate that at least part of Custer’s battalion came to the ford, whether to attack or simply to reconnoiter is not known.
 Perhaps as many as three of the companies remained on Nye-Cartwright Ridge, probably to attract Benteen.
-At first only a small number of warriors defended the ford from the west side.
+At first, only a small number of warriors defended the ford from the west side.
 They were soon reinforced, compelling the troopers to fall back.
 Soon hundreds of warriors, released from the fight with Reno, pushed across the ford and pursued Custer’s command onto the hills.

 Calhoun Ridge: Indian accounts, supported by archeological evidence, suggest that one of the companies charged into the coulee on your left to break up the massed warriors.
 The soldiers came under heavy fire and were forced back to the ridge, where most were killed.
 Lame White Man, a Cheyenne, led the attack; he fell a short time later.

 Calhoun Hill: Markers here show where members of Company L were overwhelmed by Lakota warriors.
 As you proceed along Battle Ridge, you will see many markers along the right (east) side.
-For the most part these represent the men of Capt.
+For the most part, these represent the men of Capt.
 Miles Keogh’s Company 1.
 A Lakota force, led by the famed warrior Crazy Horse, struck Keogh’s company, now combined with the survivors of C and L Companies, as they fled toward Custer Hill.
 Keogh and most of his soldiers perished here.

 Custer Hill: Here Companies E and F, along with a few survivors from the other three companies, reunited to make a stand.
 The markers scattered on the low ridge below, toward the river, may represent a short-lived attempt to stem Indians advancing from the west.
-The cluster of markers within the fence shows where the last remnant of Custer’s battalion fell.
+The cluster of markers within the fence shows were the last remnant of Custer’s battalion fell.
 Custer, his brothers Tom and Boston, and his nephew Autie Reed were all found in this group.